 I’m often asked to give a lecture, which I do in an informal way: summarizing my experiences and answering questions.
 I thought it might be useful write my thoughts on statistical consulting here: why, how, and difficulties.
+This will be a bit rough, and long.
 Interview with Nick Chamandy, statistician at Google.
 Nick Chamandy Nick Chamandy received his M.S. in statistics from the University of Chicago, his Ph.D. in statistics at McGill University and joined Google as a statistician.

 We talked to him about how he ended up at Google, what software he uses, and how big the Google data sets are.
 To read more interviews - check out our interviews page.
 SS: Which term applies to you: data scientist, statistician, computer scientist, or something else?
 NC: I usually use the term Statistician, but at Google we are also known as Data Scientists or Quantitative Analysts.
+SS: How did you end up at Google?
+Coming out of my PhD program at McGill, I was somewhat on the fence about the academia vs. industry decision.
+SS: Is your work related to the work you did as a Ph.D. student?
 What the Fox Knows.
 FiveThirtyEight is a data journalism organization.

 This column gives my advice on being useful: • Write code • Work in the open • Teach • Tell the world (There are lots of other ways to be useful, but this is my path.)
+Write code Every modern statistical and data analysis problem needs code to solve it.
+You shouldn’t learn just the basics of programming, spend some time gaining mastery.
 Interview with Hadley Wickham.
 I recently interviewed Hadley Wickham the creator of Ggplot2 and a famous R Stats person.